-Table 3 collects data relating to full-time undergraduate and PGCE (QTS) home and EU registrations that are new entrants or students in their second to fifth year at the institution.
+Table 3 collects data relating to full-time undergraduate and PGCE (QTS) home and EU registrations separately for new entrants and continuing students.
 The data are collected split by level of study (undergraduate or PGCE (QTS)), ASC group, residential status and whether fundable or non-fundable.
-NHS-funded students are excluded from the table.
-The data are split by these categories in order to get estimated figures for students eligible for fee grant support and to be able to estimate fee grant costs and tuition fee income for different areas of provision.
-These figures, along with data from other sources such as the WG student forecasts, the SLC, HESA and institutions' fee plans, will be used to monitor the estimated fee grant costs and fee income for 2016/17 and inform the estimates of fee grant costs and fee income for 2017/8.
+HEIW/NHS-funded students are excluded from the table.
+The data are split by these categories in order to get estimated figures for students under the new fee regime and to be able to estimate tuition fee income for different areas of provision.
+These figures will be used to monitor estimates of numbers of students and fee income under the new fee regime, including by comparing to data from other sources such as Welsh Government student forecasts, the SLC, the HESA student record and institutions' fee and access plans.
+We will also monitor numbers of EU students and associated estimates of fee income.
+As for Table 1, we will also use the figures returned on Table 3 as an update to the figures that were provided on the student number forecasts return in July.